 Google Cloud IoT offer fully managed IoT services.
 It is a fully integrated platform where you simply connect your device, manage it, get solutions to complex problems, and visualize your data in real-time.
 It also gives room to make operational changes.
 It can automate responses or allow you to take action as needed.

 Google uses Cloud IoT Core to obtain data from devices.
 This data is stored on Cloud Pub/Sub.
 Google BigQuery allows for quick queries and insights.
 Cloud Machine Learning Engine runs advanced analytics as well as machine learning.
 Google Data Studio publishes the result on its rich dashboard.

 This platform works well with Android, it also supports devices from Intel and Microchip.
 Its target market includes manufacturing, utilities, smart transportation, oil and gas, and more.

 14. Autodesk Fusion Connect

 Autodesk Fusion Connect is an IoT solution from Autodesk.
 It claims to be the leading enterprise-focused IoT platform.
 It allows two-way communication with devices in the field.
 This allows the user to monitor, analyze, and remotely controlling their devices.
 It also gives information on device maintenance, which ensures lower downtime.

 The platform is easy to use and allow just about anyone to configure their devices, control them and build custom connectivity solutions for machine-to-machine (M2M).

 15. SAP Analytics Cloud

-In conclusion, the most beneficial features in any IoT platform are user friendliness, connectivity, real-time updates, data processing and visuals or notifications.
+In conclusion, the most beneficial features in any IoT platform are user-friendliness, connectivity, real-time updates, data processing, and visuals or notifications.
 Before choosing a platform to go with considering its usability.
 As an entrepreneur, it is also important you consider cost and computing power.
-However, IoT platform and devices are becoming cheaper.
+However, the IoT platforms and devices are becoming cheaper.